800 University WaySpartanburg, SC 293031-864-503-5000

 *When registering for orientation, please enter your full USC Upstate email address (firstname.lastname@example.org) and password.
 Summer OrientationOrientation, advisement and registration is the time to learn everything you need to know before beginning your first semester at USC Upstate.
 Meet your classmates, get acquainted with the campus and register for classes!
 You’ll meet with an academic advisor who will help you choose the best courses for you.
 Student orientation leaders will help you through the registration process.
 USC Upstate offers orientation sessions for freshman and transfer students as well as parents.
-Meet your 2013 Orientation Leaders!

 Freshmen (age 20 or younger)All new freshman students under the age of 20 are required to attend one of the two-day programs.
 Dates are offered according to your intended major.
 Day one of the two-day program includes a full day of information sessions for students and parents, lunch, advisement and activities.
 Day two includes breakfast, sessions for students and registration.
 All freshmen age 20 and under are required to stay overnight during OAR.
 For more information, check out the Freshman Orientation FAQ.